-1Most private plan enrollees are eligible for Medicare Part A and enrolled in Medicare Part B. Some enrollees have coverage for only Medicare Part B. For example, in 2016 the Part B-only private plan enrollment consisted of 19,000 in local CCPs and 73,000 in the "other" coverage category.
+Most private plan enrollees are eligible for Medicare Part A and enrolled in Medicare Part B. Some enrollees have coverage for only Medicare Part B. For example, in 2018 the Part B-only private plan enrollment consisted of 25,000 in local CCPs and 73,000 in the "other" coverage category.

-The current MA enrollment projection model was developed and implemented in 2015.
-The approach is to group counties by common characteristics and to model each of these groups using 2011 through 2018 base data, as follows:
+The Medicare Advantage (MA) enrollment projection model groups counties by common characteristics and models each of these groups using 2011 through 2019 base data, as follows: